-One of Google's newest tools allows you to test your page speed on mobile networks specifically.
-Compare your speed to competitors and see how your page speed impacts revenue.
+One of Google's newest tools, PageSpeed Insight, allows you to test your page speed on mobile networks specifically.

 Keep your Google My Business page up-to-date.
 Having a GMB page is the most critical aspect of local SEO.

 Design your content strategy around local keywords.
 Don't limit yourself to using your city as a keyword, either.
-Other local terms like your neighborhood or street name are also useful keywords, and they may be easier to rank for.
+Other local terms like your neighborhood or street name are also useful keywords that may be easier to rank for.

 Get your business listed in as many local directories as you can.
 Yelp, Bing, and industry-specific directories can all bring you more traffic.

 Make it as easy as possible for people to get in touch with you.
-Display your location, phone number, and email address on all of your business' pages around the web.
-A click-to-call option can encourage more people to reach out to you, too.
+Display your location, phone number, and email address on all of your business pages around the web.
+A click-to-call option can also encourage more people to reach out to you.